 Set up to assist the endangered African penguin colonies of Dyer Island, where the species has declined dramatically at almost 90% over 30 years.
-This astonishing facility has a fully equipped lab and a vet on standby to treat birds immediately, thereby increasing survival rate.
+This astonishing facility has a fully equipped lab and a vet on standby to treat birds immediately, thereby increasing the survival rate.

-Entrance is free but donations are most welcome.
+Entrance is free with donations very welcome.